Adoption Overview $1,100

 It took a lot of work and strict diets, but eventually, Riddle started to gain weight.
 His wounds began to heal and before we knew it, he could stand by himself!
 After a few months of love, care, and lots of good food, our Riddle made it out of the quarantine barns and was ready for his next chapter at Longmeadow!

-Upon evaluation, our trainer found that Riddle was briefly started before coming to us.
+Upon evaluation, our trainer found that Riddle was likely briefly started before coming to us.
 He had good ground manners and stood tied for grooming and tacking up.
-He does paw at the ground a bit when he gets impatient, but we believe that habit can be fixed quickly with some groundwork training.
-He needs some guidance under the saddle, but he is a smart horse who we believe will learn quickly with professional training and then could be a good fit for a solid intermediate rider.
-He spent months being ponied on trail rides while carrying a light pack to improve his strength and fitness.
-He is calm on the ground and doesn’t spook easily.
+His education under saddle seemed elementary, but he was kind and willing to please.
+After his arrival, Riddle spent several months being ponied on trail rides while carrying a light pack to improve his strength and fitness.
+He then was restarted under saddle by our trainers.

 Details